cooposer/.github/profile/README.md

-Open and collaborative software development for applications in Environmental Sciences
+Software development for open and collaborative research in Environmental Sciences